 Once you’ve agreed on a form of communication with your remote employees make sure you schedule regular times to keep in touch.

-Ensuring communication is easy and accessible is the key in allowing them to still feel as part of the company and that you appreciate their contributions to the company.
+Ensuring communication is easy and accessible is the key to allowing them to still feel part of the company and that you appreciate their contributions to the company.

 3. Use Virtual Meeting platforms